Glues and Finishes for the Beads

 Other Finishes I have Tried

 You can use any type of nail polish you like.
 I have tried a base coat/top coat clear nail polish.
 I have found this is a better finish for the final coat over the mod podge but it is a bit expensive.
 I only put one coat over the mod podge.
 I brush my beads with the mod podge, allow to dry then brush on the nail polish.
+With the massive amounts of beads I make, this is just not an affordable option for me.

 Glue and WaterI have tried this method an found that the colors ran so I do not recommend this unless you are coating magazine pages or other papers that are already pre-printed and not photocopied.
 Use 3 parts glue to 1 part water to just thin the glue down a little bit.
 You can then dip the beads into the mixture, shake them off then allow to dry completely.
 Do this at least 5 times to get good coverage.